LEARN

 You should consider having your skin checked if you notice a spot that is asymmetrical with irregular borders and/or multiple colours, particularly if it is growing, changing or doesn’t resemble your other spots.
 Alternatively, even if you don’t have spots of concern, you should consider a full body skin check if you have skin cancer risk factors, and it has been more than a year since your last full body skin check.
 Common risk factors include:

-• Over 40 years of age with white skin
+• Over 40 years of age with white skin.

-• More than 100 moles, especially if there is a history of dysplastic moles
+• More than 100 moles, especially if there is a history of dysplastic moles.

-• Family history of melanoma
+• Family history of melanoma.

-• History of skin cancer
+• History of skin cancer.

-• History of solarium use
+• History of solarium use.

-• Disorders of the immune system or taking medications that suppress the immune system
+• Disorders of the immune system or taking medications that suppress the immune system.

 Finding a skin cancer clinic to serve your needs

 Our principal doctor is accredited by the Skin Cancer College of Australasia.
 He has qualifications and training in skin cancer medicine and surgery, advanced dermoscopy, photodynamic therapy, radiofrequency surgery, primary care dermatology and cosmetic medicine.
-He has 13 years’ experience working exclusively in the field of skin cancer medicine.
+He has 16 years’ experience working exclusively in the field of skin cancer medicine.

 We use the DermEngine/MoleScope skin imaging system to store and analyse skin lesion and mole mapping images.
 Pathology results and educational information about conditions and treatments are also stored in this system.
 Photographs, results and information is available to all consenting adult patients of Spot Check Clinic.
-Using the MoleScope app, you can send us photos of skin lesions of concern if you are unable to attend the clinic in person.
+Using the MoleScope app, you can send us photos of skin lesions of concern if you can’t attend the clinic in person.

 We offer a range of surgical, medical and light-based treatments for skin cancers, pre-cancerous conditions, sun damaged skin, unwanted normal moles and skin lesions, and certain dermatological conditions.
+Our doctors, nurses and dermal therapists can help devise a skin protection plan that reduces skin cancer risk and improves the health and appearance of your skin.

 If you have a spot of particular concern, we will try to examine it within two working days, even if this means before or after hours or working through lunch.